 How To Apply:

-- Visit the UMOS website to submit an application.
+- Click here for the application.
 You will work directly with them to determine your eligibility.

 *Please note, if you receive support from UMOS and have been awarded FISC scholarships, we reserve the right to cancel any scholarships you were awarded through FISC.
 Per University rules, we are unable to provide additional support beyond the total cost of attending the program.